onap/oom/docs/oom_quickstart_guide.rst

   to your deployment charts or values be sure to use ``make`` to update your local Helm repository.

-**Step 8.** Once the repo is setup, installation of ONAP can be done with a single command
+**Step 9.** Once the repo is setup, installation of ONAP can be done with a single command

 .. note::
-  The ``--timeout 900`` is currently required in Guilin and up to address long running initialization tasks for DMaaP and SO.
+  The ``--timeout 900s`` is currently required in Dublin and later versions up to address long running initialization tasks for DMaaP and SO.
 Without this timeout value both applications may fail to deploy.

 .. danger::
   We've added the master password on the command line.